-Dad was riding shotgun when my brother drew a tag and killed an antelope with Chandler and he was there when I shot mine, too.
-Now he was being offered the chance to trade out his spotting scope for a rifle.
+Dad was riding shotgun when my brother drew the rifle tag and killed an antelope with Chandler and he was there when I shot mine, too.
+Now Chandler was offering him the chance to trade out his spotting scope for a rifle.

 One problem.
 Dad wasn’t in good shape.
 He’d wrenched his shoulder loading limbs into the bed of his pickup and was dealing with what he described as the worst pain of his life.
-I told Chandler that I’d call dad and relay the offer but I mentioned that there was at least a chance he’d respectfully decline due to the pain in his shoulder.
+I told Chandler that I’d call dad and relay the offer but I mentioned that there was at least a chance he’d politely decline due to the pain in his shoulder.

 Dad was hopped up on painkillers and muscle relaxers when I called.
-He told me that he wasn’t feeling a bit better and that he intended to make another visit to the doctor as soon as the office opened.
-I tried to ease into talk of the offered antelope tag.
-I desperately wanted him to be excited about the opportunity and I was afraid if I caught him at the wrong time he’d politely pass.
+He told me that he wasn’t feeling a bit better and that he intended to make another visit to the doctor as soon as the office opened Monday morning.
+I tried to ease into talk of Chandler’s offered antelope tag.
+I desperately wanted dad to be excited about the opportunity and I was afraid if I caught him at the wrong time he’d pass.
 As it turned out, I had nothing to worry about.
 In fact, the second he understood what he was being offered can only be described as a miraculous healing.
-Conversation quickly shifted from which pill to take to which bullet to shoot.
+Our conversation quickly shifted from which pill to take to which bullet to shoot.

 Six hours in the truck didn’t do his shoulder any favors but we made it to the Oklahoma panhandle in time to do a little scouting before dark.
-Dad grabbed his rifle just in case but none of us gave much thought to shooting an antelope on that first afternoon.
+Dad grabbed his rifle just in case, but none of us gave much thought to him shooting an antelope on that first afternoon.